Holland Marsh power plant under fire

 A controversial new natural gas power plant to be built on a flood plain near the ecologically sensitive Holland Marsh will be slammed for skirting standard environmental protocols in a report to the Legislature.

-The $365-million, 393-megawatt York Energy Centre — on a 2.5 hectare site beside a canal on Dufferin Street, just north of Highway 9 — is opposed by local farmers, King Township politicians and environmentalists.
+The $365-million, 393-megawatt York Energy Centre — on a 2.5 hectare site beside a canal on Dufferin Street, just north of Highway 9 — is facing natural gas plant opposition from local farmers, King Township politicians and environmentalists in the area.

 “They could have put it in other places,” said King Township Mayor Margaret Black, adding it remains a mystery why the site was selected over others in the area.

 “We don’t know how that got done.
-The Ontario Power Authority did that,” Black said, referring to the provincial agency that approved the plant.
+The Ontario Power Authority did that,” Black said, referring to the provincial agency that approved the plant amid protests.

 Environmental planner Steven Rowe, asked by the commissioner to study the scheme, returned with a 60-page internal report warning of significant problems.